sebastianvermaas/mlstack/README.md

-# Data Science Stack
+# Machine Learning Stack
 It is common for data scientists to be well equipped in languages and packages commonly used for statistical analysis and modelling.
 It is less common that data scientits are equipped to properly implement those models at a production level while adhering to software engineering principles.

-**ds-stack** provides a local development stack for data scientists that imitate production environments.
+**ml-stack** provides a local development stack for data scientists that imitate production environments.

 ## Setup
 Initial versions assume an install of Ubuntu 16.04 LTS with an NVIDIA GPU.